AlokPratapSingh22/plaid_finance/README.md

 ## Fetch API endpoints

+- `get-institutions` - Get all institution_ids and names
 - `get-accounts/` - Get all accounts fetched from Plaid and stored in db
 - `get-transactions/` - Get all transactions fetched from Plaid and stored in db